 Classify total costs for the base period as direct or indirect costs.
 Exclude the following direct costs and indirect costs from the classification:

-Direct costs—exclude flow-through funds, capital expenditures, and unallowable direct costs.
-Compute and add use allowances [see Note].
+Direct costs—exclude flow-through funds, capital expenditures, and unallowable direct costs..

 Indirect costs—exclude unallowable costs, capital expenditures, and any indirect costs that were directly reimbursed through a federal or state award.
-Compute and add any use allowances [see Note] and cost allocation plan allocations.
+Compute and add any cost allocation plan allocations.

-Note: The OMB “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards” removed “use allowances” as an option for the use of an organization’s buildings, other capital improvements, and equipment on hand, effective December 26, 2014.
-That change supersedes the reference to “use allowances” in this Section 12.2 Multiple Rate Method, which will be updated later to reflect the change.

 Pool indirect costs into separate cost groupings (cost pools).
 Each cost grouping should consist of a pool of costs that are similar in terms of the major functions that they benefit, and that are measurable by the same distribution base.
 The number and type of these cost groupings should be kept within practical limits.

-Non-profit organizations that receive more than $10 million in federal funding of direct costs in a fiscal year and educational institutions must categorize cost groupings between two indirect cost categories: “Facilities” and “Administration” (F&A).
-These cost groupings are more specifically defined in Appendices H-1 to this manual (for non-profit organizations) and H-2 to this manual (for educational institutions), respectively.

 Select an equitable distribution base for each cost grouping, taking actual conditions into account.
-The distribution bases for non-profit organizations and educational institutions are more specifically defined (see Appendices H-1 and H-2 to this manual).
-Consideration should be given to whether the base is best suited for: assigning costs to cost objectives in accordance with benefits derived; a traceable cause and effect relationship; or logic and reason (where neither benefit nor cause and effect relationship can be determined).
+Consideration should be given to whether the base is best suited for assigning costs to cost objectives in accordance with benefits derived; a traceable cause and effect relationship; or logic and reason (where neither benefit nor cause and effect relationship can be determined).

-Governmental entities may use any appropriate and acceptable cost element or related factor associated with the organization’s activities provided that:

-it can readily be expressed in terms of dollars or other quantitative measures, e.g., total direct costs, direct salaries and wages, staff hours applied, square feet used, hours of usage, number of documents processed, population served, etc.; and

-it is common to the benefited functions during the base period.

 Once the distribution base is selected, any unallowable costs that are the same type as those included in the distribution base, but were excluded from direct costs should be included in the distribution base if they generate overhead or benefit from indirect costs.
 For example, if direct salaries and wages for an unallowable activity were excluded from direct costs and the distribution base for allocating indirect costs is direct salaries and wages, the unallowable direct salaries and wages costs should be included in the distribution base.
 However, if the distribution base is one that does not include direct salaries and wages, the unallowable direct salaries and wages would not be included in the base.

 While the unallowable costs should be included in the distribution base for purposes of calculating the indirect cost rate, neither the unallowable cost nor the indirect cost associated with it may be recovered and/or reimbursed.